• Skip to primary navigation

 • Tweet

-Jump to Recipe Print Recipe
+Jump to Recipe

-This Orange and Goat Cheese Salad is a bright flavorful salad featuring juicy oranges and tomatoes, crunchy walnuts, and creamy goat cheese.
+Orange and Goat Cheese Salad is a bright flavorful salad featuring juicy oranges and tomatoes, crunchy walnuts, and creamy goat cheese.
 It's hearty enough to eat on its own for lunch or it can be enjoyed as a side dish with dinner.

 Whenever we make salads, we focus on two key attributes: delicious toppings and a solid topping-to-lettuce ratio.
 Without tasty toppings, the chances we'll truly enjoy our salad are somewhat slim.
 This Orange and Goat Cheese Salad has exactly these characteristics.
-There are also enough healthy toppings so that each bite of lettuce includes some element of fruit, cheese, or nuts.
+There are also enough delicious toppings so that each bite of lettuce includes some element of fruit, cheese, or nuts.

 Jump to: